hoplaahei/hoplaahei.github.io/_posts/2014-06-13-gentoo-with-uefi-and-btrfs-root.md

 ---
 layout: post
-published: false
+published: true
 ---

-Get the [minimal install cd](http://www.gentoo.org/main/en/where.xml) for you architecture.
+Get the [minimal install cd](http://www.gentoo.org/main/en/where.xml) for your architecture.